akka/akka/docs/src/main/paradox/java/http/migration-guide/migration-from-old-http-javadsl.md

 The old API heavily relied on the concept of "request values" which could be used to extract a value from a request context.

 Based on community feedback and our own experience we found them too hard to work with in more complex settings.
-The concept of a request value has been completely removed, and replaced with proper "directives", exacly like in the ScalaDSL.
+The concept of a request value has been completely removed, and replaced with proper "directives", exactly like in the ScalaDSL.

 **Previously**: